 A. We recommend all students take three A Level subjects or equivalent when choosing a Level 3 Study Programme.

 Q. Do universities/employers prefer A Level or Vocational qualifications?

 A. A Vocational Certificate and an A Level are roughly equivalent in UCAS points so of equal value for the majority of Universities and in the eyes of employers.
 For some specific courses or careers however one qualification may be more suitable.
 We run the qualifications that we believe are most appropriate for success in related industries.
 Following your application you will be invited to your individual Advice and Guidance session where we can advise you if your selected Study Programme is suitable for your future goals.

 Q. Can I mix A Levels and Vocational subjects?

 A. Yes, a Level 3 Study Programme can consist of a combination of A Levels and Vocational Extended Certificates.
 Depending on the type of learner you are one style may work better for you.
 The A Level subjects are more academic and exam based, and the Vocational subjects are more practical and coursework based.
 Mixing the two types of subject together can give you a good balance in work load and style of teaching.

 Q. When should I apply?

 A. Our application process opens in November and it is online.
-You can find out more information about the application process and apply here.
+Visit our apply page to find out more information about the application process and submit an application.
 Once we have received your application, we will schedule you an appointment to meet us.
 You can apply throughout your final year of school, however the majority of our applications are submitted between November and April.